 Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

-Gemma-4 E2B's Per-Layer Embedding gate is described in most discussions as a parameter-efficiency mechanism — a per-layer lookup table that gives a 2B model some of the representational richness of a larger one.
-After running a full causal ablation battery across all 35 layers, I think that framing is both incomplete and misleading about the unit of analysis.
-The gate contains at least three co-located mechanisms with different magnitudes, alignment properties, domain dependencies, and causal effects, and treating it as one thing produces wrong predictions about which parts are load-bearing.
+Gemma-4 E2B's Per-Layer Embedding gate is described in most discussions as a parameter efficiency mechanism, specifically a per-layer lookup table that gives a 2B model some of the representational richness of a larger one.
+I decided to run a full causal ablation battery across all 35 layers to test this understanding of the mechanism and what I found suggests the general concensus framing may beincomplete about the unit of analysis.
+The gate contains at least three co-located mechanisms with different magnitudes, alignment properties, domain dependencies, and causal effects, and treating it as one thing produces wrong predictions about which parts are load bearing.

-The three mechanisms, briefly: Layer 6 correlates with word-sense discrimination but its causal contribution turns out to be syntactic and lexical, not semantic — removing the specific sense-discriminative directions accounts for only 1.9% of L6's ablation damage.
-Layers 13 and 14 produce the single largest arithmetic event in the residual stream, and replacing their gate output with its population mean improves next-token NLL by −0.1305 nats (P=1.000 on 501k tokens, BOS-corrected evaluation) on English — but hurts on Chinese, making this a domain-conditioned result rather than a simple pruning target.
-Layer 33 is a late-stage output prior: ablating it alone raises NLL by +1.37 and concentrates the damage steeply on rare tokens.
-The model can survive without its biggest injection.
-It cannot survive without this one.
+To briefly introduce the 3 layer mental model - Layer 6 correlates with word sense discrimination but its causal contribution turns out to be syntactic and lexical rather than semantic.
+Removing the specific sense discriminative directions accounts for only 1.9% of L6's ablation damage.
+Layers 13 and 14 produce the largest effect in the residual stream, and by replacing their gate output with its population mean improves next token NLL by −0.1305 nats (P=1.000 on 501k tokens, BOS-corrected evaluation) on English but hurts on Chinese, making this a domain conditioned result rather than a simple pruning target.
+Layer 33 is a late-stage output prior whose ablation alone raises NLL by +1.37 and concentrates the damage steeply on rare tokens.
+The model can survive without its biggest injection, but it produces giberish if you remove this one.

 Background: What PLE Actually Is

-The gate is the only context-sensitive component.
-Everything I measure below is the Stage 3 output, which is what actually gets added to the residual stream.
+The gate is the only context sensitive component.
+Everything I measured below is the Stage 3 output, which is what actually gets added to the residual stream.
 This distinction matters because it means the gate can modulate the injection based on what the model has computed so far, not just based on which token it's looking at.

 Phase 1: Does the Gate Carry Word-Sense Information?

 I started with a simple question.
 Does the PLE gate carry word-sense information?
 English is full of polysemous words.
-Think of "bank" meaning a riverbank or a financial institution, "bat" meaning the animal or a piece of sports equipment, "crane" meaning the bird or the machine.
+The word bank can mean a riverbank or a financial institution, bat can mean the animal or a piece of sports equipment... you get the idea.
 If the gate is just a static bias, it shouldn't care about context.
-The gate vector for "bank" should look the same regardless of whether the sentence is about rivers or money.
+The gate vector for the word bank should look the same regardless of whether the sentence is about rivers or money.

 I built a POS-matched polysemy test using pairs of sentences where the same word appears with the same part of speech but in different senses.
 For each occurrence, I extracted the gate vector and measured whether same-sense occurrences cluster together.